robusta-dev/robusta/docs/installation.rst

 2. Copy the cluster name from the current context and install Robusta using Helm.
 On some clusters this can take a while [#f2]_, so don't panic if it appears stuck:

-.. admonition:: Test clusters (e.g Kind, MiniCube, Colima)
+.. admonition:: Test clusters (e.g Kind, MiniKube, Colima)
     :class: important

     Test clusters tend to have fewer resources.
 To lower the resource requests of Robusta,